infinum/eightshift-docs/website/blog/2024-03-07-using-inner-blocks.md

 Use of inner blocks allows for more flexibility when building content.
 Let’s say you’re building a simple two-column layout with image on one side and content on the other side.
 You can define the components that will be used (e.g. header, paragraph, list, button) and then just toggle the ones you don’t need.

-This approach works perfectly fine when you have a strict layout and don’t want larger content structure variations.
+This approach works perfectly fine when you have a strict layout and don’t need larger content structure variations.
 Using inner blocks may introduce a bit more complexity - both for developers and content editors, but ultimately gives the editors much more freedom.

 Another example where inner blocks are used is the Carousel block.
-Using inner blocks allows you to add as many slides as you like in your carousel.
+Using inner blocks allows you to add as many slides as you'd like in your carousel.
 Let’s not forget about Columns and Group blocks.
 These also use inner blocks.

 ## Adding inner block support

-The example used in this blog post is a two-column Card that was made for one project.
+The example used in this blog post is a two-column Card that was made for a project.
 First thing that needs to be updated is the ***manifest.json*** file.
 For the sake of simplicity and not having too much code, the parts that aren’t related to the inner blocks have been removed.

 ```json
 {